ShuvoNewaz/MILP-VLSI-Floorplanning-CPP/README.md

 </p>

 A more comprehensive set of runs can be found on this [YouTube Video](https://www.youtube.com/watch?v=-BrS9rNdCIk).
 The timestamps in the description explains the parameters and some observations.

-Note: The repository owner has renamed `run_template.sh` to `main.sh` locally, which is reflected in the video.